Jnwong116/TallTales/README.md

 	The lobby displays all currently logged in users.
 Since we haven't implemented concurrency yet, this is currently done via mock data.
 Only one user may host a game at a time.
 Here we are prompted to select the story genre (currently only Adventure and Mystery are available, though we may add more genres further down the line) that we want our prompts to be about.
 Once that's done, we can click `Start Game` to proceed to the Gameplay View.

 	Note: For phase 1, admin will always be the game host.
+The admin/host has additional privileges over normal players.
+For instance, they can change the the story genre.

 10. Gameplay View (Join Game)